GoogleCloudPlatform/cloud-deploy-tutorials/walkthroughs/cloud_deploy_e2e_gke/cloud_deploy_e2e_gke.md

 enqueueTime: '2021-08-16T14:06:21.760830Z'
 etag: 5cb7b6c342b5f29b
 name: projects/{{project-id}}/locations/us-central1/deliveryPipelines/web-app/releases/web-app-001/rollouts/web-app-001-to-test-0001
-state: SUCCESS
+state: SUCCEEDED
 targetId: test
 uid: cccd9525d3a0414fa60b2771036841d9
 ```

 Note that the first rollout of a release will take several minutes, because Google Cloud Deploy renders the manifests for all targets when the release is created.
-If you do not see _state: SUCCESS_ in the output from the previous command, please wait and periodically re-run the command until the rollout completes.
+If you do not see _state: SUCCEEDED_ in the output from the previous command, please wait and periodically re-run the command until the rollout completes.

 To confirm your application was deployed to your test GKE cluster, run the following commands in your Cloud Shell: